pranithshetty/React-Practice/README.md

-# React-Practice-1
+# Swiggy-Clone

-React refresher project
+React Fundamentals

+enable-cors to run, use cors extention on browser